frcsdes/research-blog/pages/home/template.md

 #### Teaching

-I dedicate time to share what I understand about programming, computer graphics and rendering.
+I dedicate time to share what I understand about programming, computer graphics, and rendering.
 A history of the courses I have given is available on the [teaching](./teaching) page.

 #### Get in Touch